amybru/byioboba/README.md

 * Testing: The footer testing is as follows:
     1. Navigate to the bottom of each page, using a large- desktop screen
-    2. Alter scrren size from desktop (large) to medium devices (<992px) to check whether the footer is responsive.
+    2. Alter screen size from desktop (large) to medium devices (<992px) to check whether the footer is responsive.
-    3. Make sure the footer apears at the bottom of the page with no content below
+    3. Make sure the footer appears at the bottom of the page with no content below

 * Results: All tests pass as expected, content is displayed in the middle bottom of each page